infocareworkshop/senderella-docs/docs/API description.md

 | height | Int | Bar height, in millimeters.
 Default – 10 |
 | includetext | Int | 1 or nothing |
 | textxalign | String | Default – `center` |

+## Finalization

+When you send the `/finalize` command shipment becomes sealed and you can't modify its content anymore.

+## Default flow vs delayed flow

+By default shipment will be validated and created immediately after the `/submit` command.
+Then you can download labels, change shipment's content and finally run the `/finalize` command.
+When you pass `requestOptions.delayedTransmit = true` then the delayed workflow will be applied:

+1. Doesn’t perform any request to carriers’ systems except validation, saves shipment to the db, assigns guid.
+2. Shipment will have empty `shipmentData` field and `waitingForTransmission = true`
+3. You can modify it but can't download a shipping label.
+Current picking list may defer from the final version of it.
+4. Request to the carrier will be performed after the `/finalize` command.
+We will use an actual shipment state as request's parameters instead of the initial.
+After that, `shipmentData` will contain data from the carrier, `waitingForTransmission` will be empty, `finalized` will be `true`.
+Also you can download shipping labels without restrictions.